IOTechSystems/xrt-examples/AzureSphere/README.md

 * Download the [ModbusPal.jar](https://iotech.jfrog.io/artifactory/public/ModbusPal.jar) file.

+For both Windows and Ubuntu the Firewall may need to be disabled or rules added to allow incoming TCP connections to the simulator:

 * On Windows to allow access to the server:

    * Disable Windows Firewall (not recommended)